16th Century building

 Latest:

-Upcoming next year: Alderwasley Tractor Run on Saturday 18th April
+Upcoming in next year: Alderwasley Tractor Run on Saturday 18th April.
+New flyer added.

 Alderwasley Village Hall nestles on the side of a hill overlooking the Derwent Valley and Crich Stand beyond.
 Thought to be the oldest building used as a village hall in England, this beautiful Ancient Monument and Grade II listed building was totally refurbished in 2010 thanks to Big Lottery funding.